-(ii) Redemption Payments.
-For each share of Series C Preferred Stock and Series E Preferred Stock, as the case may be, to be redeemed hereunder, the Company shall be obligated, subject to the terms and conditions set forth herein, on each Series C/E Redemption Date to pay to the holder thereof(upon surrender by such holder at the Company's principal office of the certificate representing one-third (1/3) of such holders' shares of Series C Preferred Stock or Series E Preferred Stock, as applicable) an amount in cash in immediately available funds equal to one-third (1/3) of the applicable Series C/E Redemption Value.
+Redemption Payments.
+For each share of Series C Preferred Stock and Series E Preferred Stock, as the case (ii) may be, to be redeemed hereunder, the Company shall be obligated, subject to the terms and conditions set forth herein, on each Series C/E Redemption Date to pay to the holder thereof(upon surrender by such holder at the Company's principal office of the certificate representing one-third (1/3) of such holders' shares of Series C Preferred Stock or Series E Preferred Stock, as applicable) an amount in cash in immediately available funds equal to one-third (1/3) of the applicable Series C/E Redemption Value.
 On each of the first Series C/E Redemption Date, the first anniversary of the first Series C/E Redemption Date, and the second anniversary of the first Series C/E Redemption Date, the holders' of shares of Series C Preferred Stock and Series E Preferred Stock, as the case may be, shall present one-third (1/3) of the shares of Series C Preferred Stock and Series E Preferred Stock, as the case may be, held by such holder as of the date of the Series C/E Redemption Request.
-If Delaware law governing distributions to stockholders prevents the Company from redeeming the total number of shares of Series C Preferred Stock and/or Series E Preferred Stock to be redeemed on such Series C/E Redemption Date (or any portion thereof), those funds consistent with such law shall be used to redeem the maximum possible number of shares of Series C Preferred Stock and/or Series E Preferred Stock that it has not redeemed.
+If Delaware law governing distributions to stockholders prevents the Company from redeeming the total number of shares of Series C Preferred Stock and/or Series E Preferred Stock to be redeemed on such Series C/E Redemption Date (or any portion thereof), those funds consistent with such law shall be used to redeem the maximum possible number of shares of Series C Preferred Stock and/or Series E Preferred Stock on a pro rata pari passu basis among the holders of the shares of Series C Preferred Stock and/or Series E Preferred Stock to be redeemed based upon the amount due to each such holder pursuant to this Section 7(b) of this Article IV(D).
+At any time thereafter when Delaware law governing distributions to stockholders does not prohibit the redemption of shares of Series C Preferred Stock and/or Series E Preferred Stock, as applicable, such funds shall immediately be used to redeem the balance of the shares of Series C Preferred Stock and/or Series E Preferred Stock that it has not redeemed.